The Effects of Downsizing on Surviving Employees

 People experience personal distress during changes such as downsizing.
 This distress can include illness, defensiveness, low energy, lack of motivation, difficulty concentrating, accidents, and interpersonal conflict.
 Often individuals blame themselves for being weak or for their inability to handle it.

+Sometimes organizations label people as resistors when, in reality, people move through the stages of change at different rates.
+How an organization introduces change has a profound impact as well.
 “People don’t mind change; they mind being changed,” is a statement that organizations need to take to heart.
 During layoffs, employees experience is changed.
 Thus, ownership of the changes is more difficult to create.

 People form deep attachments to their coworkers, their work groups, their companies, their organizational structures and systems, their personal responsibilities, and their ways of accomplishing work.
 (If you find this difficult to believe, try changing an individual’s work hours by even fifteen minutes, or establish a dress code for a work environment that encourages casual dress.)